 \section{Torsors under a constant reductive group scheme}

-In this section we prove the first main result of this paper, namely, the Grothendieck--Serre conjecture and a version of Nisnevich conjecture, for `constant' reductive group schemes.
-The proof uses a variant of Lindel's Lemma (\Cref{variant of Lindel's lem}) and glueing techniques to reduce to the resolved case \Cref{torsors-Sm proj base}. \bthmt For a semilocal Pr\"ufer domain $R$, an $r\in R\backslash \{0\}$, an irreducible affine $R$-smooth scheme $X$, a finite subset $\b{x}\subset X$, and a reductive $R$-group scheme $G$, \benumr \item any generically trivial $G$-torsor over $A\ce \sO_{X,\textbf{x}}$ is trivial, that is,
+In this section, we establish the first main result of this paper, namely, the Grothendieck--Serre conjecture and a version of the Nisnevich conjecture for `constant' reductive group schemes.
+Our proof relies on a variant of Lindel's Lemma (\Cref{variant of Lindel's lem}) and gluing techniques to reduce to the case proved in \Cref{torsors-Sm proj base}. \bthmt For a semilocal Pr\"ufer domain $R$, an $r\in R\backslash \{0\}$, an irreducible affine $R$-smooth scheme $X$, a finite subset $\b{x}\subset X$, and a reductive $R$-group scheme $G$, \benumr \item any generically trivial $G$-torsor over $A\ce \sO_{X,\mathbf{x}}$ is trivial, that is,

-\item if $G_{R[\f{1}{r}]}$ is totally isotropic, then any generically trivial $G$-torsor over $A[\f{1}{r}]$ is trivial, that is,
+\item if $(G_{R[\f{1}{r}]})^{\mathrm{ad}}$ is totally isotropic, then any generically trivial $G$-torsor over $A[\f{1}{r}]$ is trivial, that is,

 \eenum \ethmt